cid-harvard/subnational-playbooks/README.md

 - Run “vagrant up” to start the box, "vagrant ssh" to get into the box, "vagrant suspend" to save the state of the box (akin to “hibernate”) and “vagrant halt” to stop it completely.
-- There are two shared directories with the VM.
-Any change made within the VM reflects to the outside of the VM, and vice versa.
-    * `vagrant_shared/`: For moving over large SQL dumps etc.
-    * `atlas/`: Contains the main source for the site, a checkout of the atlas-economic-complexity repo.
-You can write / edit code on this.
-Inside the box, this maps to the /srv/atlas directory.
 - The usual development process involves working with your editor on the “atlas” directory outside the VM and have those changes reflected automatically to the inside.
 You ssh in to stop / start the server processes.